ibm-cloud-docs/schematics/getting-started.md

 - 1 floating IP address that you use to access your VPC virtual server instance over the public network

 **What credentials do I need to provision a virtual server in a VPC?**</br>
 The credentials that you need depend on the type of resource that you want to provision.
 To create a virtual server instance in a VPC, you must have an SSH key to connect to your virtual server instance.
-For more information about what credentials you need for a specific {{site.data.keyword.cloud_notm}} resource, see [Retrieving required credentials for your resources](/docs/terraform?topic=terraform-setup_cli#retrieve_credentials).
+For more information about what credentials you need for a specific {{site.data.keyword.cloud_notm}} resource, see [Configuring IBM as your cloud provider](/docs/schematics?topic=schematics-create-tf-config#configure-provider).

 **Where can I find an overview of other supported resources in {{site.data.keyword.cloud_notm}}?**</br>
 {{site.data.keyword.cloud_notm}} Schematics supports all resources that are defined by the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
 To find a full list of supported {{site.data.keyword.cloud_notm}} resources, see the [{{site.data.keyword.cloud_notm}} Provider reference](https://ibm-cloud.github.io/tf-ibm-docs/){: external}.